chrisgrieser/nvim-alt-substitute/README.md

 -- lazy.nvim
 {
 	"chrisgrieser/nvim-alt-substitute",
   	opts = true,
-  -- lazy-loading with `cmd =` does not work with incremental preview event = "CmdlineEnter",
+  	-- lazy-loading with `cmd =` does not work well with incremental preview event = "CmdlineEnter",
 },

 -- packer